Call Observability Metrics

 Contact Interruption Rate

-- Calculation: (# calls with hallucination detected) / (total calls).
+• Calculation: (# calls with robotic_language detected) / (total calls).

 Repetition Rate

-- Calculation: (# calls with repeated responses) / (total calls).
+• Calculation: (# calls with repetition detected) / (total calls).

-- Calculation: (# calls with robotic language patterns) / (total calls).
+• Calculation: (# calls with guardrail_breach detected) / (total calls).

-- Calculation: (# calls with irrelevant responses) / (total calls).
+• Calculation: (# calls with irrelevant_response detected) / (total calls).

 Incoherence Rate